Access and Participation

 Each of these initiatives provides you with the best possible opportunity to succeed and progress to a sustainable career in the creative industries.

-We have a package of bursaries and scholarships to remove any financial barriers when it comes to access.
-These include:
+We have a package of bursaries and scholarships to help students from low-income households, care backgrounds, and those with disabilities.
+These are to help remove any financial barriers when it comes to access and are within the Fair Access Fund.

 - Low-Income Household, Care Experienced, and Disabled Student Bursaries